d2l-ai/d2l-en/chapter_linear-regression/synthetic-regression-data.md

 with sources such as data stored in files, data received via a stream, and data generated or processed on the fly.
-Next let's try to implement the same function using built-in iterators.
+Next let's try to implement the same method using built-in iterators.

 ## Concise Implementation of the Data Loader